Ramachetan/generative-ai-for-beginners/07-embedding-basics/README.md

 2. **Text Classification**:
    - Train a model to map text embeddings to correct category labels (e.g., cat vs. dog, spam vs. not spam).
 Once trained, the model classifies new text inputs based on their embeddings.

+3. **Recommendation Systems**:
+    - Use embeddings to represent users, items, and interactions in a unified vector space.
+Recommend items similar to those interacted with by the user.

+4. **Anomaly Detection**:
+    - Detect outliers in high-dimensional data by measuring the distance between embeddings of normal and anomalous data points.